Android users could soon get one of the iPhone's best security features

 We probably all agree that staying somewhere in the wilderness without a signal is a real nightmare, right?
 In such and similar cases, Apple's iPhones have been able to connect to a satellite signal for quite some time, which enables emergency calls.
 According to the Tech Radar portal, Android users should soon get a similar feature.

-The online technology portal Android Authority managed to get hold of the code that shows that Google is preparing satellite communication in an emergency.
-“Pixel Satellite SOS” was written in the Android 15 Beta version 4 code.
-The very naming of the matter confirms that it is a new security feature that could save Android users in crisis situations.
+Online technology portal Android Authority managed to get hold of code that suggests that Google is preparing satellite emergency communication.
+The code for Android 15 Beta version 4 contained the word “Pixel Satellite SOS.”
+The name alone confirms that this is a new safety feature that could save Android users in crisis situations.

-Of course, it is not a new thing on the mobile phone market, as already mentioned, iPhones already make it possible, but this is the first time that a name like "Pixel Satellite SOS" has appeared in the code in a very specific way.
+Of course, this is not something new in the mobile phone market, as mentioned, iPhones already allow this, but this is the first time that a name like “Pixel Satellite SOS” has appeared in the code in a very specific way.
 Research by the Android Authority portal also showed that Google could offer the new feature to users for free for the first two years after its introduction.

 A new feature already next month?